FegnYi-Ed-Liu/MyCodingDiary/README.md

 # MyCodingDiary

-use (and practice) the python code to describe my daily bored life.
+use (and practice) the python code to describe my daily boring life.